narlei/claudecodenotify/README.md

 - **↵ Enter → jump to the terminal** — detects the host app (Ghostty, iTerm, Terminal, Cursor, VS Code, WezTerm, …) via `$TERM_PROGRAM` and brings it to the front.
 - **🎚️ Make it yours** — per-type **duration** (`0` = stays until dismissed) and **sound** (system sounds or none, with preview); plus how the card/sound behaves while Claude's terminal or editor is already focused.
 - **📊 Lives in your menu bar** — a bell icon with a green/red connection dot; connect or disconnect anytime.
 No Dock icon.
+- **⚡ Live usage bars** — every notification and the menu show your Claude Code **5-hour rolling** and **weekly** usage, color-coded (green → yellow → orange → red) with a reset countdown.
+Reads your OAuth token directly from the macOS Keychain — no API key needed.
+Requires the Claude Code CLI to be installed.
 - **🔒 Local & private** — a tiny server listening only on `127.0.0.1`, validated with a token.
 Nothing leaves your machine.
 - **🚀 Open at Login** via `SMAppService`.